 Pull up on the right-hand side of the road, reverse for around 2 car lengths, and re-join the traffic

 You’ll have to drive for about 20 minutes by following either:

 Directions from a sat nav

 The examiner will tell you which you have to follow and will set up the sat nav up for you.

 If you can’t see a traffic sign (for example, because it’s covered by trees), the examiner will give you directions until you can see the next one.

 The examiner won’t give you a fault for taking a wrong turning but instead they will help you get back on the route if you do.

 ✅ Manual vs Automatic Transmission

 Depending on what you find easier, you can choose whether you wish to take a manual or automatic test.
 You can find an instructor suited to your choice.
 Note: the manual allows you to drive both types of vehicles, whereas the automatic only allows you to drive automatic cars.

 The largest cost is training for your practical test.
-For this, you will need to hire a professional instructor.
+For this, you will need a driving instructor.
 The costs can vary depending on the number of Driving Lessons you require and the qualifications of the instructor.
-The DVLA (licensing body) recommends 45 hours of practice with an instructor.